pocus/doge_bot/README.md

-Pulls in tasting notes from two beers on teh LCBO API so that doge can respond with tasting notes in an IRC room.
+Pulls in tasting notes from two beers on the LCBO API so that doge can respond with tasting notes in an IRC room.